 TIP: You may quickly switch to confusion matrix by pressing 'c' key and to spectral plot by pressing 's' key

 The confusion matrix shows true class labels in rows and decisions in columns.
-Therefore, the diagonal represent correctly classifier examples and off-diagonal elements the errors.
+Therefore, the diagonal represents correctly classifier examples and off-diagonal elements the errors.

 By default, confusion matrix is normalized by sum of each row (total number of true class examples) to provide class errors.